 If you have a sufficiently modern master unit, your SCADA network system can completely regulate all kinds of industrial processes automatically (without any human intervention).
 But, of course, you can still manually override the automatic controls from the master station.

-So, for example, if too much pressure is building up in a gas pipeline, the SCADA system can automatically open a release valve.
+So, for example, if too much pressure is building up in a gas pipeline, the SCADA system can automatically send a command to open a release valve.
 Electricity production can be adjusted to meet demands on the power grid.
 Even these real-world examples are simplified - a full-scale SCADA network can adjust the managed system in response to multiple inputs.

-Now that you know what SCADA can do for you, how do you make sure that you're really getting its full benefits?
+Now you know what SCADA can do for you.
+But, do you know how to get its full benefits?

 Evaluating complex systems can be tricky - especially if you have to learn a new technology while still doing your everyday job.
 However, you've got to be able to make an informed decision, because the stakes are incredibly high.

 A SCADA network is a major, business-to-business purchase that your company will live with for maybe as long as 10 to 15 years.
 When you make a recommendation about a permanent system like that, you're laying your reputation on the line and making a major commitment for your company.